supershaneski/openai-whisper-talk/README.md

 Initially, when new data is received from the save_new_memory function, we call the Embeddings API to generate its vector representation.
 This vector data is then stored in **MongoDB** for future use.

 Subsequently, when a user submits a query that requires memory retrieval, the get_info_from_memory function is triggered.
 We call the Embeddings API for the search parameters and compares them with the stored vector data using a simple cosine similarity.
 This comparison typically yields several matches with varying scores.
-We have set our threshold to a score of 0.72 or higher, and we limit the results to a maximum of 10.
+We have set our threshold to a score of0.3 (0.72 for ada model) or higher, and we limit the results to a maximum of 10.

 The results are then passed to the final Chat Completions API, which determines the most suitable response to the user’s query.
 The AI has the capability to select one or more results as the basis for its response, depending on the nature of the query.
 This is where the true power of AI is demonstrated.
 Rather than simply regurgitating all the information it receives, the AI analyzes the data and formulates an appropriate response.
 If the result from the RAG is deemed sufficient, it will generate a positive text response.